Media and Film Studies

 KS4 – GCSE Media Studies (Eduqas)

-Research and planning for the final exam topic is carried out in the last term of Year 11.
-The exam topic changes every year, and previous topics have included Sitcoms, The Music Press, Tabloid Newspapers, Action Adventure Films, and The Marketing of Computer Games.
+The exam topic changes every year, and previous topics have included Sitcoms, Music Videos, Advertising, Tabloid and Broadsheet Newspapers, Action Films, and The Marketing of Computer Games.

 Film is arguably the dominant and most culturally significant art form of the last century.
 Film Studies is an academic qualification that seriously examines films, filmmakers and industries in their social contexts.
 You will learn the language of film and analyse film sequences using appropriate terminology and key theorists.
 You will look at the history of film from the early days of silent cinema to more contemporary Hollywood, British and World cinema.
 You will investigate different film industries and marketing techniques as well as looking at a selection of films in detail to analyse their cultural significance.
 You will have the opportunity to present your own original film ideas.